Robert Polan "Robby" Wald (1942 - 2014)

 After that, Robby disappeared from our lives again.
 He and Dimitri had a business model of using first-time (cheap) writers, and we were finally making some money with Steve, with projects at Bud Yorkin Productions, Warner Bros., Columbia, and Universal.
 Then, one day, we got a call that Robby and Dimitri had a project at Disney called "Flight of the Navigator," and they were sending a script over.
 The screenplay was dropped off and we spent several days planning a rewritecreating jokes and other bits to spruce it up.
 We finished an outlineonly to find that they hadn't sent it to us for a rewrite, but because they'd named two of the characters after us, and thought we'd enjoy it.
 Anyway, it was fun to see them again at the screening a few days later. ("Loved the film!
 Wouldn't change a thing!")

 Robby and Dimitri parted ways after that.
 Dimitri went on to make more movies, but Robby disappeared completely.
 The last time I saw him was at Steve White's Christmas party, in about 1994.
 He shook my hand and hugged my date gregariously, calling her "Robin" (she wasn't).
 He wasn't clear on what he was doing professionally, but he enjoyed hearing how we were doing and I was laughing at his stories the entire night.
-I realized how far Dave and I had come... and how much I missed Robby (who then made a comment about "Robin" that totally spoiled the momentbut that was just Robby, and actually part of what I missed).
+I realized how far Dave and I had come... and how much I missed Robby (who then made a comment about "Robin" that totally spoiled the momentbut that was just Robby, and the outrageousness was actually part of what I missed).

-Connie Wald die in 2012, at the age of 96.
+Connie Wald died in 2012, at the age of 96.
 Her last wishes to her sons were "No flowers, no servicesand don't cancel Thanksgiving."³ The brothers then held a holiday dinner with family and friends, which they cooked themselves and served in her home.
 "Always leave a party at the peak" was Connie's frequent exhortation to her sons, and my guess is that Robby usually ignored that advice.
 But as for the movie business, Robby left that party completely and kept to himself.
-Around 2000, Steve told me Robby was living in Malibu, and when he visited there was a steady stream of pizza and starlettes coming in and out of the condo, but Robby himself never went outside, and it was sad.
+Around 2000, Steve told me Robby was living in Malibu, and when he visited there was always a steady stream of pizza and starlettes coming in and out of the condo, but Robby himself never went outside, and it was sad.
 Robby left the world entirely in 2014 at the age of 71 (much younger in age than his mother, but much older than his father).
 He is buried with the Wald and Polan families in the Columbarium of Honor, Niche 2146, at Forest Lawn Memorial Park, Glendale, California.⁴ Rest in Peace, buddy.
 Don't wrinkle that suit.

 SOURCES FOR THIS PAGE: